algosup/2022-2023-project-5-algorithmics-Team-8/docs/functional.md

 Needs & goals: Bob wants to help winemakers to create new wines and to improve their existing wines, he wants to help them to create the best wine possible.

-Use case: Bob wants to fasten the process of creating new wines in one of his clients' wineries.
+Use case: Bob wants to hasten the process of creating new wines in one of his clients' wineries.
 ```

 ### Persona 3